Record warmth possible in Houston Thursday

 If you’ve noticed that you’re feeling a bit sneezy and sniffly, we do have issues with tree pollen.
 Oak numbers are climbing for the first time this year.
 You may have noticed the cat tails falling from the trees.
 Ash tree levels are also elevated.

-A cold front moves into southeast Texas Friday night.
-This is a major storm system but we are on the very tail end of the cold front, therefore, we won’t see much in the way of storms or severe weather.
-Our far northeastern counties have a severe weather threat.
-Houston has a 20-30% chance of rain and possibly thunderstorms Saturday morning.
-The business end of this system will really affect large portions of the Ohio and Tennessee Valleys, down to likely tracking tornadoes across parts of the Deep South.
+A cold front moves into southeast Texas late Friday night.
+This is a major storm system for the Ohio and Tennessee Valley but we are on the tail end of the front, therefore, we won’t see much in the way of rain or severe weather.
+Houston has a 20-30% chance of rain Saturday morning.

 A cold front and low will move across the country.
 Increase rain and snow chances across the Lower 48.